 Welcome to our handwriting page!

 It is really important that you learn to form your letters correctly, otherwise it becomes really tricky when we come to do joined up letters later on.
-On this page you will find videos and power points to help you learn how to do amazing handwriting!
-We have used a programme called 'Handwriting Heroes' but have adapted some of the letters to fit in with the handwriting programme we follow at Churchill.

 It is very typical for children to learn a variation on letter formation, due to self-taught assumption when they first encounter words on a page - structured teaching and encouragement little and often should help them to redress any issues and show a marked improvement they themselves can be proud of.